fpischedda/unrefined/README.md

-# unrefined
+# Unrefined
 A simple ticket estimation tool

-__Unrefined_ aims to provide a dead simple flow to estimate tickets
+_Unrefined_ aims to provide a dead simple flow to estimate tickets

 ## Overview